Lucius-cloud/ciphersafe/README.md

 AES Encryption → All stored credentials are encrypted before saving in DB.

-2FA → Optional two-factor authentication with TOTP (Google Authenticator, Authy, etc.).
+2FA → Time-based One-Time Password (TOTP) 2FA with Google Authenticator, Authy, etc.

 HIBP Integration → Checks if a password has appeared in known data breaches.